-Students within the marketing option take the courses comprising the business administration major such as accounting, economics, statistics, organizational management, finance, operations, and strategic management.
-Beyond this they take courses in consumer behavior, marketing research, international marketing, and marketing strategy.
-They may also choose elective courses such as internet and direct marketing, services marketing, retailing, advertising and promotion, business to business marketing, internship in marketing.
+Students within the marketing option take the courses comprising the business administration major such as accounting, economics, statistics, organizational management, finance, operations and strategic management.
+Beyond this they take courses in consumer behavior, marketing research, international marketing and marketing strategy.
+They may also choose elective courses such as internet and direct marketing, services marketing, retailing, advertising and promotion, business to business marketing and internship in marketing.

 Students can also choose an emphasis in professional sales within the business administration - marketing option.
 Most business and marketing majors begin their career in sales-related positions and so the professional sales emphasis gives students a competitive edge in their job search after graduation.
 Students will learn skills through active learning experiences inside and outside the classroom, such as sales role playing and internships.